infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/violations.md

 ## Appealing a Level 2 or 3 Violation

 We recommend that you only appeal **Level 3** Violations as these prevent access to the Expert Server, whereas **Level 2** Violations allow you to start a new flight (provided you have not exceeded the total number of Violations allowed).
-However, if you believe a Violation was issued in error, you can appeal at any time by following the steps below:
+However, if you believe a Violation was issued in error, you can appeal **within 7 days** of it being issued by following the steps below: